Siddh019/FlexPower-Project/README.md

 This approach eliminates concerns about settling at imbalance prices, as both legs of the trade are now essentially closed arbitrage trades (buy low, sell high).

-With these considerations in mind, I believed the best course of action would be to forecast the next day’s intraday quarter-hourly price using linear regression or non-linear regression techniques (such as machine learning) and make trading decisions based on these forecasts.
+With these considerations in mind, I believed the best course of action would be to forecast the next day’s intraday hourly price using linear regression or non-linear regression techniques (such as machine learning) and make trading decisions based on these forecasts.

 I decided to start by running a simple regression model: